THE POETRY OF

 pickling cabbage, burning plum brandy

-Autumn is the harvest season of some crops - plums, apples,
+Autumn is the harvest season for most crops - plums, apples,

 pears, potatoes, carrots, cabbage, parsley and celery, pumpkins,